Toritama: Economy

 The city's location on a seasonal river which doesn't provide sufficient water for irrigation compelled the population to make a living in industrial activities.
 The municipality became a significant center of footwear manufacture in the 1970s.
 However, thereafter the industry declined due to strong competition from major footwear producers, which resulted in the factories producing leather shoes entering a period of decline and rapidly going bankrupt.
 The population then moved into the manufacture of jeans.
 The industry grew rapidly, and now 15 percent of the jeans produced in Brazil are made in Toritama.
 Attracted by their quality and low price, consumers from all over Brazil come to Toritama to buy and resell the jeans.

 The Parque das Feiras (market square) is where the city's commerce is concentrated and the majority of the town's clothing stores are located.
 Located on the BR 104, it has an area of nine hectares divided into stalls, plus restaurants and a parking lot with space for 2000 vehicles.
 It was opened in September 2001, with 875 stalls of three square meters each, but the endeavor was so successful that it was subsequently enlarged by 1518 stalls.

-This article, is based until hear on a translation of the corresponding article on the Portuguese Wikipedia.